 As dusk set over the wetlands, people stood in gaggles on platforms, in the mud, and amongst bushes, with some clad in camouflage adjusting cameras.
 The overhead thump of thousands of wings and the gurgled call of the sandhills spurred the bird buffs to set their frames against the clean silhouette of the Chupadera Mountains.

 Story and photos by Joe Spring.
 This article originally appeared in Plenty in December 2007.
-The story was added to MNN.com in January 2010.
+The story was added to MNN.com.